The Eucharist is a gift we can receive every day throughout our lives. It is our most familiar Sacrament yet the most complex and mysterious.

 All we need to do is accept the truth of it and believe.

 Receiving the Eucharist for the first time is a very special occasion for all Catholics, regardless of their age.
 It is a real milestone in our lives and a gateway through to greater involvement in the Church as well as to a more intimate and deepened relationship with God.

 At St Mary’s, First Holy Communion preparations start for those attending St Mary’s Junior School in September of every year.
-To those children attending non-Catholic schools St Mary’s offers a Saturday school.
-Again the course starts from September.
+To those children attending non-Catholic schools, St Mary’s offers a Saturday school.
+Again the course starts in September.
 Please keep an eye on the newsletter and on this website for new course start dates.
-For adults the RCIA programme will guide you through the process.
+For adults, the RCIA programme will guide you through the process.